20 Things He Always Wants You to Say

 “I Need Your Help”

 “The reality is that men like to feel needed,” says Tiya Cunningham-Sumter, a certified relationship coach.
 “I’ve seen relationships struggle when the other partner acts as though they have no real need for their man.
 It makes men feel good when they know they can support their partner and be of service.”
 So if you want to ask his opinion on your next work presentation, can’t fix your car on your own, or need help planning your next vacation together, go ahead and ask.
-And for more great advice, here are 30 Ways to Be a (Much) Better Wife (and a better husband, too!)
+And for more great advice, here are 30 Ways to Be a (Much) Better Wife.

 “You’re The Best At…”